aditi2003hb/email_verification_ai/README.md

 All passwords are hashed using bcrypt via passlib.
 Temporary codes ensure only verified users can proceed.

-📸 UI Screenshot Placeholder

-(Replace with real screenshot or remove this section if not needed)

 📜 License
 Licensed under the MIT License.
 Use freely for learning, experimentation, or enhancement.